mohsinalimat/Bibliio/README.md

 ### To Do
 This is a project that I'm continually improving.
 If you're a user that wants to see a feature, create a ticket and I'll definitely take a look.
+Or if you want to contribute, submit a pull request.

 For the next build
 - Refactor to an MVVM architecture.
 View Controllers are bloated with logic and need to be decoupled from model